gloveboxes/Remote-debug-Python-on-Raspberry-Pi-from-Visual-Studio-Code/README.md

 ## Debug your Project

 1. See tasks.json for two tasks.
-One to start the python app on the Raspberry Pi, the other to close.
+One to start the python app on the Raspberry Pi, the other to close when you detach the Python debugger.
 2. See launch.json - Python Raspberry Pi: Attach.
 Select and run from Debug tab